phalcon-orphanage/docs/zh/reference/unit-testing.rst

-µ¥Ôª²âÊÔ£¨Unit testing£©
+å•å…ƒæµ‹è¯•ï¼ˆUnit testingï¼‰
 ============
 Writing proper tests can assist in writing better software.
 If you set up proper test cases you can eliminate most functional bugs and better maintain your software.

-ÕûºÏ PHPunit µ½ phalcon£¨Integrating PHPunit with phalcon£©
+æ•´åˆ PHPunit åˆ° phalconï¼ˆIntegrating PHPunit with phalconï¼‰
 --------------------------------
 If you don't already have phpunit installed, you can do it by using the following composer command: